Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Preliminaries

 We are now ready to formally describe our hypothesis test under the generalized random dot product graph framework.
 Suppose we observe two graph adjacency matrices $\aone$ and $\atwo$ such that $(\aone,\mathbf{X}) \sim GRDPG( F_X,n,\alpha_n)$ and $(\atwo,\mathbf{Y}) \sim GRDPG(F_Y,m,\beta_m)$ are mutually independent and have the same signature $(p,q)$.
 We consider the hypothesis test

 Again, we assume throughout that $(p,q)$ is known and fixed in $n$ and $m$.
-In general, we do not assume $(\alpha_n,\beta_m)$ are known, but, for ease of exposition we shall first assume that they are known.
+A subtle point is that we assume that $(p,q)$ is the same for each graph -- if not, we simply reject the null hypothesis.
+In addition, in general we do not assume $(\alpha_n,\beta_m)$ are known, but, for ease of exposition we shall first assume that they are known.
 They can be estimated consistently, so we will revisit these issues later (see Corollary \ref{cor:scaling_estimate}).

-\begin{remark}[Equivalence to Section \ref{sec:motivating}] Although the above hypothesis test seems to suffer from a lack of identifiability, the nonidentifiability is primarily an artifact of working in the framework of the GRDPG model.
-Were we to reformulate the test in Section \ref{sec:motivating} in terms of the stochastic block model with generating matrices $\mathbf{B}\one$ and $\mathbf{B}\two$ and probability vectors $\pi\one$ and $\pi\two$, this test would just be determining whether both $\mathbf{B}\one = \mathbf{B}\two$ and $\pi\one = \pi\two$ up to permutation of the communities.
-To see the explicit equivalence, one can transform any stochastic blockmodel with connectivity matrix $\mathbf{B}$ into a GRDPG model by letting $\mathbf{B = V DV\t}$ and fixing $K$ vectors $\nu_1, \dots, \nu_K$ as the rows $\mathbf{ V |D|^{1/2}}$, where $\mathbf{V}$ is chosen arbitrarily if there are repeated eigenvalues.
-Then the GRDPG model in question is just a mixture of point masses corresponding to the entries of $\pi$, where the vectors are the rows of $\mathbf{V |D|^{1/2}}$.\end{remark}

-This test also allows one graph to be a submodel of the other.
-For example, this test includes the situation that $\aone$ comes from a stochastic blockmodel and $\atwo$ comes from a model that may be broader, such as the mixed-membership stochastic blockmodel.
+In light of the generality of the hypothesis $F_Y \simeq F_X$, the additional nonidentifiability associated to the GRDPG requires carefully accounting for indefinite orthogonal matrices in deriving theoretical results, but still maintains a meaningful notion of similarity between networks in practical settings.
+In \cref{thm:consistency_repeated}, we will show that this nonidentifiability can be eliminated in the sense that the results will hold up to \emph{orthogonal} (as opposed to \emph{indefinite orthogonal}) transformation.
+However, we emphasize that the proofs of our theoretical results require careful analyses of indefinite orthogonal matrices and their convergence, and are not just simple extensions of previous results.

-In practice, one observes only the graph adjacency matrix, and therefore must estimate the latent position matrix $\mathbf{X}$.
-The statistical properties of the scaled eigendecomposition, referred to as the \emph{adjacency spectral embedding} (ASE), are investigated in \citet{rubin-delanchy_statistical_2020}.
+In practice one observes only the graph adjacency matrix, and therefore must estimate the latent position matrix $\mathbf{X}$.
+The statistical properties of the scaled eigendecomposition, referred to as the \emph{adjacency spectral embedding} (ASE), are investigated in \citet{rubindelanchy_statistical_2022}.
 The definition is given below.

 \begin{definition}[Adjacency Spectral Embedding] Suppose $(\mathbf{A},\mathbf{X})\sim GRDPG$ $( F_X,n,\alpha_n)$, and write the eigendecomposition of $\mathbf{A}$ as $\sum_{i=1}^{n} \lambda_i \mathbf{u_i u_i\t}$, where the $\lambda_i$ are ordered by magnitude; $|\lambda_1| \geq |\lambda_2| \geq \dots \geq |\lambda_n|$, and the $\mathbf{u_i}$ are orthonormal.
 Form the $d\times d$ matrix $\mathbf{\Lambda_A}$ by taking the $d$ largest (in magnitude) eigenvalues of $\mathbf{A}$ sorted by positive and then negative components, and the $n \times d$ matrix $\mathbf{U_A}$ with columns consisting of the eigenvectors associated to the eigenvalues in $\mathbf{\Lambda_A}$.
 The \emph{adjacency spectral embedding} of $\mathbf{A}$ is the $n \times d$ matrix where the operator $|\cdot|$ takes the absolute values of the entries. \end{definition}